quanneprvt/marvelsoft/README.md

 Enter different port with different user name into the input and test

 ### `Note: we can have 2 instance in browser as well`

+By running `npm run react-start` and open 2 browser tabs